 In addition, our products may be subject to U.S. and foreign export controls, trade sanctions and import laws and regulations.
 Governmental regulation of the import or export of our products, or our failure to obtain any required import or export authorization for our products, when applicable, could harm our international or domestic sales and adversely affect our revenue.
-Compliance with applicable regulatory requirements regarding the export of our products and services to countries, governments, and persons targeted by U.S. sanctions.
+Compliance with applicable regulatory requirements regarding the export of our products may create delays in the introduction of our products in international markets or, in some cases, prevent the export of our products to some countries altogether.
+Furthermore, U.S. export control laws and economic sanctions prohibit the shipment of certain products and services to countries, governments, and persons targeted by U.S. sanctions.
 If we fail to comply with export and import regulations and such economic sanctions, penalties could be imposed, including fines and/or denial of certain export privileges.
-Moreover, any new export or import restrictions, new legislation or shifting approaches in the enforcement or scope of existing regulations, or in the countries, or our products targeted by such regulations, could result in decreased use of our products or limitation on our ability to export or sell our products would likely adversely affect our business.
+Moreover, any new export or import restrictions, new legislation or shifting approaches in the enforcement or scope of existing regulations, or in the countries, persons, or products targeted by such regulations, could result in decreased use of our products by, or in our decreased ability to export our products to, existing or potential customers with international operations.
+Any decreased use of our products or limitation on our ability to export or sell our products would likely adversely affect our business.